divine-ray/Servilia/Items/Weaponry/Nonkinetics.md

 Most common in the contemporary battlefield are powerful laser beams, which occasionally also function as close-quarter-combat implements.
 Defying the definition but still classified as nonkinetics are electromagnetic weapons such as coilguns and gauss rifles.
+Heavier nonkinetics using particle beams are not suited for mobile combat platforms.
+Instead, they find applications in stationary fortifications and structures.